jonny5/jonkap/_posts/2024-08-16-elkenmist.markdown

 <style>
   .video-container {
     width: 100%;
-    max-width: 640px; /* This matches the width you set in the video tag */
     margin: 0 auto; /* This centers the container if it's narrower than its parent */ }